brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Image Gallery - Resolved stacking issue on Safari during the initial load when choosing the masonry layout.
 * Fix: Popup Builder - Resolved an issue wherein dynamic blocks inside the popups would not be visible on the fronted.

 = 2.11.3 - MONDAY, 8th JANUARY 2024 =